2018 SEATTLE WRITING CLASSES

-There will be six assignments, including a 150-word story idea, a 500-word profile, a 150-word lead, a 1500- to 2500-word first person story, a revised first person story, and a 250-word cover letter.
+There will be six assignments, including a 150-word story sketch, a 250-word dramatic scene, a 250-word point of view exercise, a 1500- to 2500-word story or book chapter, a revised story or chapter, and a 250- to 500-word publication report.
 In addition to the classroom work, I will schedule individual conferences with each student.
 This will give me a chance to go over your work with you one-on-one and suggest ways to improve it.

-Texts: Anne Lamott’s Bird by Bird, available at the Elliott Bay Book Company or other bookstore.
+Texts: Story Craft by Jack Hart and The Best American Essays of the Century edited by Joyce Carol Oates, available at the Elliott Bay Book Company or other bookstore.

 To enroll, please send me check for $625 to 201 Newell St., Seattle, WA 98109 or you can pay with a credit card through the PayPal link on my website.
 Enrollment is limited to 15.
+The class usually fills several weeks before the starting date.
 For more information, contact me at nick@Thewritersworkshop.net or 206-284-7121.

 THE ART OF NARRATIVE WRITING